robur-coop/miragevpn-spec/openvpn.md

 ## Encryption / decryption and padding

 The purpose of padding is to align data to the cipher block size.
-The padding mechanism is to contain the padding length in each byte, i.e. if the block size is 16, and the data 13 bytes, the padding will be 3 bytes containing 0x03 each.
+The padding consists in each byte the padding length, i.e. if the block size is 16, and the data 13 bytes, the padding will be 3 bytes 0x03, 0x03, 0x03.
 If the data is already aligned to the block size, an entire block will be appended.

 ## Configuration parameters and their interaction